 • U.S. citizen child who is at least 21 years old

-Family Preference (U.S. Citizen or Lawful Permanent Resident (LPR)) immigrant visas have a limited number of visas available each year.
-Processing takes much longer than for U.S. Citizen immediate relatives — it could take years.
+Family Preference immigrant visas have a limited number of visas available each year.
+Processing takes much longer than for Immediate Relative visas — it could take years.
 Family Preference categories are:

-• Second preference (F2A) – Ukrainian spouses and children (unmarried and under 21 years of age) of U.S. lawful permanent residents;
+• Second preference (F2A) – Ukrainian spouses and children (unmarried and under 21 years of age) of U.S. Lawful Permanent Residents (green card holders);

-• Second preference (F2B) – Ukrainian unmarried sons and daughters (21 years of age and older) of U.S. lawful permanent residents;
+• Second preference (F2B) – Ukrainian unmarried sons and daughters (21 years of age and older) of U.S. Lawful Permanent Residents (green card holders);

 Application Process